CEO of Sovereignport, Sarah Roberts Yetman, stresses the importance of safe shipping within the cannabis industry.

 In a market dominated by men, Sarah Roberts Yetman, a Native American woman business owner takes the spotlight.
 Her ideas on cannabis shipping have brought a much needed change to the game.

 “We get your cannabis products through customs internationally.
 From origin to destination they are safe and insured.”
 Says Yetman, CEO of Sovereignport, when asked to sit down for an interview.
 “That’s the entire story” she warmly added.

-Sovereignport is a customs clearance and 3PL shipping group that is focused on the canna-industry.
+Sovereignport is a customs clearance and 3PL shipping group that is focussed on the canna-industry.
 “It’s difficult” says Yetman, “if a farmer can’t tell the difference between an illegal and legal cannabis crop without testing, it’s impossible for customs to visibly know the difference.”
 Yetman explains that when it comes to her strategy to successfully provide safe shipping, “it’s all in proper education and policy setting.”
 Without a doubt she has proved her ideas work.

 ‘Sarah is a pioneer in this new fledgling industry’ – a remark added on LinkedIn by Jorge de Tuya with Interport Logistics.
 “It’s humbling to see giants in the industry giving you recognition for things that you assume go unseen.” replied Yetman while pointing at the newly posted comment.